 Pursuant to Rule 211 of the Commission's Rules and Regulations, and Order Nos.
-816 and 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the application for market based rates authorization submitted by Altavista Solar, LLC on October 7, 2020 ("Altavista"), in this proceeding.
-The protest is limited to the extent that such market based rates authorization applies or may apply to sales of energy or capacity in PJM markets.
+816 and 861, Monitoring Analytics, LLC, acting in its capacity as the Independent Market Monitor ("Market Monitor") for PJM Interconnection, L.L.C. ("PJM"), submits this protest to the application for market based rate authorization submitted by Hill Top Energy Center LLC on November 20, 2020, and amended January 8, 2021 ("Applicant"), in this proceeding.
+The protest is limited to the extent that such market based rate authorization applies or may apply to sales of energy or capacity in PJM markets.

-18 CFR § 385.211 (2019).
+18 CFR § 385.211 (2020).

-See Refinements to Policies and Procedures for Market-Based Rates for Wholesale Sales of Electric Energy, Capacity and Ancillary Services by Public Utilities, Order No. 816, FERC Stats. & Regs. ¶ 31,374 (2015) ("Order No. 816"), order on reh'g, Order No 816-A, 155 FERC ¶ 61,188 (2016); Refinements to Horizontal Market Power Analysis for Sellers in Certain Regional Transmission Organization and Independent System Operator Markets, 168 FERC ¶ 61,040 at P 21 (July 18, 2019) ("Any objections to a Seller's market-based rate authority can and should occur as a direct response to an initial application, a change in status filing, a triennial update, or in a proceeding instituted under FPA section 206.
+See Refinements to Policies and Procedures for Market-Based Rates for Wholesale Sales of Electric Energy, Capacity and Ancillary Services by Public Utilities, Order No. 816, FERC Stats. & Regs. ¶ 31,374 (2015) ("Order No. 816"), order on reh'g, Order No 816-A, 155 FERC ¶ 61,188 (2016); Refinements to Horizontal Market Power Analysis for Sellers in Certain Regional Transmission Organization and Independent System Operator Markets, Order No. 861, 168 FERC ¶ 61,040 at P 21 (July 18, 2019) ("Any objections to a Seller's market-based rate authority can and should occur as a direct response to an initial application, a change in status filing, a triennial update, or in a proceeding instituted under FPA section 206.
 The Commission will consider all relevant information in the record when determining whether the Seller can obtain or retain market-based rate authority.
 This will continue to occur notwithstanding the existence of Commission-approved monitoring and mitigation.") ("Order No. 861"); order on reh'g, Order No. 861-A, 170 FERC ¶ 61,106 (2020).